 What About Hair and Dirt?

 UV light and cleaning liquids can’t remove hair, dust and dirt.
 Recommendations by vendors to towel clean a mat before you use their machine seems senseless – and totally unhygienic.
-And what about the added expense of the wipes and towels that the machine was supposed to replace?
+And what about the added expense of the wipes and towels?
 When selecting your cleaning machine, look for one that starts with bristle brushes, the third cleaning modality, to effectively eliminate these problems.

 Sweaty, Smelly Mats

 Hot yoga is popular.
 And mats become soaked with sweat.
-No wonder they emit what is referred to as “yogaroma”!
+No wonder they emit that awful smell know as “yogaroma”!
 Why is it then that some vendors advise that “mat health” requires drying a mat before using their machine?
-If following a vendor’s instructions means having to first to manually dry a mat, it seems the health of the user has been forgotten.
+Following a vendor’s instructions and manually drying a mat means that the health of the user has been forgotten.

 How Much Does This Cost?

 While it’s true there are vendors selling machines that don’t actually do what they advertise, it’s NOT true that well-engineered machines need to cost you money.
-During times like these, when owner/operators can least afford to invest in cleaning products, it’s important to identify products that MAKE you money instead of cost you money while keeping staff and students safe.
+During times like these, owner/operators can least afford to invest in cleaning products.
+It’s important to identify products that MAKE you money instead of cost you money while keeping staff and students safe.
 Contact us to learn more about MatFresher, the true mat cleaning solution.